pawelgrzybek/pawelgrzybek.com/content/posts/2019-08-08-promise-combinators-explained.md

 ## To recapitulate

 Hopefully this article helped you out.
-This should do to put it all together.
+This should help pull it all together for you.

 ![Comparison table: Promise.all, Promise.race, Promise.allSettled and Promise.any](/photos/2019-08-08-2.jpg)